-- Run clear water into the radiator, and allow it to drain out of the drain cock until it is clear.
-When water has finished draining, close drain cock. - 4.
+- 3. Run clear water into the radiator, and allow it to drain out of the block and accumulator until it is clear. - 4.
 Inspect all the hoses for deterioration and the hose clamp tightness.
-Replace if necessary. - 5.
-Loosen the water pump belt.
+Replace if necessary. - Loosen the water pump belt.
 Check the water pump bearing for looseness. - 6.
 Inspect the radiator cap.
 Replace the cap if the gasket shows any signs of deterioration. - 7.
-Mix one gallon of the appropriate permanent type antifreeze concentrate and one gallon clean water in a container to make a 50/50 mixture.
+Mix one gallon of permanent type antifreeze concentrate meeting GM6038-M specification and one gallon clean water in a container to make a 50/50 mixture.
 (Do not add antifreeze and then add water to the unit.
-This procedure may not give a true 50/50 mixture because the exact cooling system capacity may not always be known). - 8.
+This procedure may not give a true 50/50 mixture because the exact cooling system capacity may not always be known.) - 8.
 Refill the radiator with the 50/50 mixture.